 John XXIII College provides Academic Advisors and Academic Tutors who offer residents academic support and assistance throughout the academic year.
 The College provides specific mentors in:

 - Political Science

-2016 Academic Tutors list may be obtained from the Community Coordinators.
+2018 Academic Tutors list may be obtained from the Dean of Residents.

 The Head of College & CEO appoints the Mission & Ministry Officers to assist in liturgy throughout the year and to contribute to the College’s liturgical programmes.

 All media enquiries should be referred to the Head of College & CEO.